U.S. Bancorp

 Bull Case

-ROTCE recovery toward 18–20% should drive a meaningful P/TBV re-rating, amplified by efficiency gains, buyback ramp, and an undervalued embedded payments franchise.
+ROTCE recovery toward 18-20% should drive P/TBV re-rating, amplified by efficiency ratio improvement, buyback ramp, and compounding fee income growth.

 Bear Case

-Rate cuts compressing NII and potential CRE credit losses could stall ROTCE recovery, leaving the stock range-bound at current depressed P/TBV multiples.
+Rate-cut-driven NIM compression and potential CRE credit losses could stall ROTCE recovery, keeping valuation range-bound for years.

 Business Model